R3sty/single-page-dev-portfolio/README.md

 ### Continued development

 I have yet to...
-😓Hook the form up so it sends and stores the user's enquiry 😓Add my own details (image, skills, projects) to replace the ones in the design
+😓Add my own details (image, skills, projects) to replace the ones in the design

 ### Useful resources